Godfellas

+The episode has been discussed in the context of various religious issues; it also has been recommended by Christian youth groups as a way to initiate discussion about spirituality and faith.

 Plot

-During a space pirate attack, Bender—trying to find some peace and quiet in a torpedo tube—is accidentally fired into space.
+During a space pirate attack, Bender is accidentally fired into space.
 Because Bender was launched when the ship was at its top speed, it is impossible to catch up with him.
 After an asteroid crashes into Bender, a civilization of tiny humanoid "Shrimpkins" grows on him and worships him as a god.
-Bender enjoys his new-found status, picking a prophet named Malachi and having him bring "The One Commandment" ("God Needs Booze") to the Shrimpkins, who brew what for them are vast quantities of "Lordweiser" beer.
+Bender enjoys his new-found status, picking a prophet named Malachi.
 The Shrimpkins begin praying for rain, sun and wealth, and Bender attempts to heed their prayers, failing and unintentionally harming the Shrimpkins in the process.
 Malachi tells him that the Shrimpkins who migrated to his buttocks feel their prayers are unheeded and have become atheists.
 The atheists threaten war with Bender's worshipers.
 Bender, horrified that his previous attempts to help the Shrimpkins only harmed them, refuses to intervene.
 The micro-civilization is destroyed when the Shrimpkin factions launch atomic weapons out of Bender's nuclear piles.

 Bender continues floating through space until he encounters a cosmic entity.
 During their time together, the entity tells Bender that it has had much the same experience with helping those who pray to it, and has given up on directly interfering in its worshippers' lives.
 It now uses a "light touch", which it compares to safecracking, pickpocketing, or (as Bender adds) insurance fraud.
 Bender asks if he can be sent back to Earth, but the entity claims that it does not know where Earth is.
 Meanwhile, Fry and Leela search for a way to locate Bender, which leads them to a sect of monks who use a radio telescope to search for God in space.
 Leela locks up the pacifist monks and Fry spends the next three days searching for Bender.
 Leela convinces him to give up the search, considering the odds of finding Bender astronomical.

 Fry spins the telescope's trackball and finds the cosmic entity by accident as he wishes out loud he had Bender back.
 The entity hears him and flings Bender toward Earth, where he lands just outside the monastery.
-Bender recounts his tale and Fry boasts they "climbed a mountain and locked up some monks", which reminds Leela that they never let them out.
-Fry is reluctant to return to the monastery and claims that their God will surely help them.
+Bender recounts his tale, while Fry is reluctant to return to the monastery and claims that their God will surely help the monks.
 Bender tells them that God cannot be counted on, and demands they rescue the monks themselves.
 The cosmic entity chuckles and repeats advice it gave to Bender earlier: "When you do things right, people won't be sure you've done anything at all."

 Production

-Billy West states on the audio commentary that the voice of "God" is based on Vic Perrin's "Control Voice" from The Outer Limits.
+"Godfellas" was written by Ken Keeler, and directed by Susie Dietter.
+Billy West, who voices series protagonist Fry, as well as "God", based the voice of the latter on Vic Perrin's "Control Voice" from The Outer Limits.